-Not Required due to In Person Activation (PIV-I) advance.
+For IGC PIV-I Hardware Certificates, the smart card is sent to the RA in advance.
 At the time of smart card personalization, the EWS interacts with and authenticates the smart card through use of a factory-set key used for initial card communication.
 The factory-set key is replaced with a diversified key by the CMS as part of the personalization process.